ViswanathRajuIndukuri/Support-Vector-Machine-Classifier-CIFAR--10/README.md

 [![Anaconda](https://img.shields.io/badge/Anaconda-%2344A833.svg?style=for-the-badge&logo=anaconda&logoColor=white)](https://www.anaconda.com)

 ## Overview
-This project involves using a Support Vector Machine (SVM) Classifier to classify images from the CIFAR-10 dataset.
-The objective is to demonstrate the effectiveness of SVMs in image classification tasks and to explore various techniques related to SVM, such as kernel choice and hyperparameter tuning.
+This project involves using a Support Vector Machine (SVM) Classifier to classify images from the CIFAR-10 dataset consisting of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
+The goal is to classify these images into the correct categories.
+In this project, I've used the SVM classifier to perform this classification task and compare their performance on color and grayscale versions of the CIFAR-10 dataset and to explore various techniques related to SVM, such as kernel choice and hyperparameter tuning.

 ## Features
 - **Data Preprocessing**: Steps to load and preprocess the CIFAR-10 dataset.